 In a breaking news situation, if the minor is out of harm's way, it may be permissible - without parental approval -- to interview the minor if he/she is a witness or has information about the event.
 However, keep in mind that the minor must be freely willing to talk, and should not be asked private, personal or other potentially embarrassing questions and should not be asked to name suspects.

-In all cases, ABC NewsOne, AFP, AP and Reuters video should be carefully screened to follow the same guidelines.
+In all cases, ABC NewsOne, AFP, AP and Reuters video should be carefully screened to ensure that they are following the same guidelines.

 COVERING & REPORTING SUICIDES